Introduction

 Green bell peppers normally are harvested in the green (immature) stage after the fruits have reached full size and the walls are firm and have thickened.
 Colored bell peppers take several additional weeks to turn color.
 Harvest the crop twice a week to achieve maximum yields, or every 7-10 days for maximum size.
 Peppers are picked by a twisting, pulling motion with part of the stem adhering to the fruit.
 Branches can break easily during harvest.
 Teaching workers the proper harvest technique can help avoid plant breakage and lodging, and extensive losses due to sunscald.

 Peppers can be brushed or washed before packing.
 If peppers are washed, wash water temperature should be as warm or slightly warmer than that of the peppers.
-Cold wash water reduces the temperature of the pepper and that of the air inside the fruit cavity.
-This creates a partial vacuum, which draws some of the wash water (and any bacteria that may be in the water) into the fruit.
+Wash water more than 10ºF cooler than the pepper creates a partial vacuum inside the pepper, which draws some of the wash water (and any bacteria that may be in the water) into the fruit.
 There are commercial sanitizers registered for use in wash water to help prevent bacterial contamination through infiltration and control postharvest rots.

 Containers used are wire-bound crates, cardboard boxes, and bushel baskets.
 Twenty-four pounds per container is an average weight.
 The wholesale market prefers large peppers (75 or less in a 1 1/9 bu. box).

-Optimal storage conditions are 45-50°F and 85-90% relative humidity.
+Optimal storage conditions are 50-54°F and 85-95% relative humidity.
 Chilling injury will occur below 45°F, but may not become apparent until the fruit have been brought back to room temperature.
+Dried hot peppers are stored at 32-38ºF.